 If you’re not using a system build supplier, you must calculate the post and beam sizes, and for this, you may need a structural engineer.

 Rot and Condensation Prevention

 Preservative treatment is essential to prevent rot and insect attack, and the construction must incorporate a vapour barrier and a breathable membrane to stop damp penetration and interstitial condensation.

 Insulation is another critical element of stick-built homes.
 As you can see from the section on prefabrication, one of the reasons people choose timber frame construction is its high energy performance capabilities.

 One advantage of stick building is that you don’t have to use a rigid form of insulation such as polyisocyanurate (PIR).

 Although PIR has a low thermal conductivity (K value = 0.022 W/mK), it’s flammable and needs a protective layer, which plasterboard partly provides.

 Rockwool has a K value of 0.035 W/mK, which is not as good as PIR, but it’s classed as highly fire resilient and has excellent sound-reducing qualities.
 Take a look at the BuildIt website for more options.

 The bottom line is stick building provides more opportunities to increase the performance of the walls beyond that demanded by building regulations.

-Stick timber can mean many things to many people, but in the context of construction work, it’s the loose pieces of timber used in building projects.
+Stick timber can mean many things to many people, but in construction work, it’s the loose timber used in building projects.
 I.e. a kit of parts for you or your builder to put together on-site.